-If you get a high humidity reading, you will want to take steps to reduce your humidity levels.
+If you start noticing symptoms of high humidity in your home, you will want to take steps to reduce your humidity levels.
 Here are a few methods we recommend:

 1. Utilize Your Air Conditioner

-Running your air conditioner not only creates a cool and comfortable house, it can also help reduce indoor humidity.
-That’s because it’s creating cooler air and removing warm/humid air at the same time.
-Keeping the fan on the on position can help by continuing to blow air around.
+Running your air conditioner not only creates a cool and comfortable house, but it can also help reduce indoor humidity.
+That’s because air conditioning creates cooler air and removes warm/humid air at the same time.
+Keeping the fan on the ON position can help by continuing to blow air around.
 That’s a win-win.